-- No glass, bottles, alcohol or cannabis are allowed in the beach areas.
+- No glass, bottles or alcohol are allowed in the beach area.

-- No boats are allowed in swimming Areas.
-Unregistered boats may be confiscated.
+- No boats are allowed in swimming area.

 - All pets are to be on a leash not exceeding six feet and kept under control at all times.